laurenra7/websocket-simple-server/README.md

 for details.

-This can run as a stand-alone server or compiled into a .war file and deployed on a Tomcat server.
-By default it is configured to run stand-alone.
+This can run as a stand-alone server or compiled into a .war file and deployed on a Tomcat server. __By default it is configured to run stand-alone__.

 ## Stand-alone server

 Quickly run the server and test it.

 ### Configure

 The server is set to run on port 8090 by configuring the property `server.port=8090` in `src/main/resources/application.properties`.
 If the property is not set it will default to port 8080.

 ### Run server
 The simplest way to start the server is to run:

 ```
 ./gradlew bootRun
 ```